Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 I don't think that you have to pay for improvements to Medicare with people's tax dollars.

-I think that there are a lot of very easy, obvious policy things you could implement tomorrow that would make healthcare much more affordable and much easier for people to deal with, starting with things like price transparency,
+I think that there are a lot of very easy, obvious policy implementation things you could implement tomorrow that would make healthcare much more affordable and much easier for people to deal with, starting with things like price transparency, starting with things like forbidding AI from being used to deny claims.

-A lot of these conversations we're having now after the horrific shooting of Brian Thompson.
+A lot of these conversations we're having now after the horrific shooting of Brian Thompson, these are important conversations to have.

 But I don't feel that way about them.

-I would support your solution even if it's not the one that I would implement.
+I would support your solution, even if it's not the one that I would implement.

 Why can't we do that?